AEO and GEO Optimization Guide

 - product roundups with clear criteria

-These formats aren’t shallow by default.
-When done well, they combine clarity with depth, which is exactly what AI systems look for.
+Done well, these combine clarity with depth — exactly what AI systems look for.

-AI engines are cautious.
-They want to avoid surfacing content that feels generic, unverified, or misleading.
+Why it matters: Experience, expertise, authoritativeness, and trustworthiness matter more than ever.
+AI engines are cautious and want to avoid surfacing content that feels generic, unverified, or misleading.

 - real examples and first-hand experience